 text/plain; charset=utf-8 or

-This needs to be taken into account in particular when
+This needs to be considered in particular when describing

-describing data to be sent to Things.
-There might
+data to be sent to Things.
+There might also be

-also be standardized transformations on the data such as
+standardized transformations on the data such as content

-that specifies representation formats in more detail than
+formats in more detail than the media type

 Section § 6.1 Overview described the WoT architecture in terms of the abstract WoT architecture components such as Things, Consumers and Intermediaries.
 When those abstract WoT architecture components are implemented as a software stack to take a specific role in the WoT architecture, such software stacks are called Servients.
 Systems that are based on the WoT architecture involve Servients, which are communicating with each other to achieve the goals of a system.